empirical-run/empirical/examples/spider/README.md

 ## Usage

-1. Run the prepare script to put together the example database.
+1. Run the prepare script to set up the example database with dummy data.
   ```sh
   python prepare.py
   ```